shivangjhalani/airport-sim/functions.md

 - bool `securityCheckin` (void)
    > Ask customer for their hand baggage details, like is there sharp objects? etc., also check their boarding pass.
 - queue `boardingQueue` (?)
    > Forms a queue outside the gate, first come first board.
-After security checkin, come order decided how?
+After security checkin, come order decided how?\
-- `customs`
-  > Gives amount to be paid in tarriffs
 - reordered-queue `priorityAssignment` (queue)
    > Certain people come front based on age, disabilities etc.
 - rereordered-queue `reorderQueue` (reordered-queue)
    > The queue is split into 2 halves based on seat number for boarding and then boarding happens
 - ? `boardingProcedure` (rereordered-queue)
   > Boarding happened, flight took off?, reduce count of people in airport.

+- void `DeboardPlane`
+  > passenger deboard plane based on the seat number
+- int `LuggageArea`(void)
+  > Returns baggage claim area number to a plane
+- void `LuggageLoadAndCollect`(luggage stack, )
+  > Put luggage on conveyour belt on last in first out basis and have passangers that have arrived collect them(delay random passangers in bathroom breaks)
+- int `customs`(void)
+  > Gives amount to be paid in tarriffs
+- bool `immigration`(void)
+  > checks immigration details and give approval/disapproval